chanzuckerberg/single-cell-explorer/dev_docs/cxg.md

 ## Corpora Schema Encoding

+Note: This section is technically not part of the CXG specification, but rather provides an expectation of what metadata will be available in a CXG file that is converted from Corpora Schema-compliant H5AD file; we use "WILL" rather than "MUST" to document these expectations.

-The [Corpora schema](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/) defines a set of metadata and encoding conventions for annotated matrices.
-When a Corpora dataset is encoded as a CXG, the following shall apply.
+The [Corpora Schema 2.0.0](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/2.0.0/corpora_schema) defines a set of metadata and encoding conventions for annotated matrices.
+When a Corpora dataset is encoded as a CXG, the following WILL apply.

-### Corpora metadata property [TODO]
+### Corpora metadata property

 A CXG containing a Corpora dataset WILL contain a property in the `__cxg_group_metadata__` field named `corpora`.
 The value WILL be a JSON encoded string, which in turn contains all properties defined in the [Corpora Schema 2.0.0 "uns"](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/2.0.0/corpora_schema.md#uns-dataset-metadata) AnnData container.
-The entire encoding WILL be JSON, rather than a hybrid Python/JSON encoding, but will otherwise follow the data structure defined by the AnnData Corpora encoding.
+The entire encoding WILL be JSON, rather than a hybrid Python/JSON encoding, but will otherwise follow the data structure defined by the Corpora schema.

 These Corpora metadata properties WILL exist in the CXG `__cxg_group_metadata__` field named `corpora`: